Brothers Point, also known as Rubha nam Brathairean, is a beautiful place to visit on the Isle of Skye.

 To have this beautiful spot on the Isle of Skye all to ourselves was an unforgettable and very lucky experience.

 We want you to have the same experience.
-Here’s how you do it.
+Here’s how to do it.

 Rubha nam Brathairean is located on the Trotternish Loop on the Isle of Skye.
 The car park is in Culnacnoc, 13 miles (25 minutes of driving) north of Portree.
 To get here, take A855 north from Portree.
 Just past the Glenview Hotel (which will be on your left), there is a car park on the left hand side of the road.
 It is a very small car park and can only hold a few cars.